 The wide range of sculpture across National Trust collections bears witness to its popularity as an art form over centuries.
 Its variety reflects the collecting habits of generations of individuals and families.
 Three dimensional, it is a tangible presence, employed in interior and exterior decorative schemes to convey learning, taste and affiliations as well as to commemorate family and friends.

-In 2018, with generous support from the Paul Mellon Centre for Studies in British Art and the Royal Oak Foundation, the National Trust embarked upon a research project to catalogue its entire collection of sculpture and to update its online entries.
+In 2018, with generous support from the Paul Mellon Centre for Studies in British Art and The Samuel H. Kress Foundation, the National Trust embarked upon a research project to catalogue its entire collection of sculpture and to update its online entries.
 The collection encompasses over 6,000 pieces of sculpture, ancient to contemporary, associated with over 200 historic properties.